Our rating(4.2/5)

 Our experience of Revolut for Business

-We performed our own tests of Revolut by opening two separate Freelancer accounts: a Free account in the UK and Professional account in France.
+We performed our own tests of Revolut by opening two separate freelancer accounts, one in the UK and another in France.

 In both cases, opening the account took less than 24 hours, which is a significant improvement if we are to believe the complaints in user reviews of this neobank.